 Strickland St (entry from Price St)

-This is where it’s all happening folks!
-The Denmark Civic Centre is the main concert venue and also hosts some of the larger workshops.
+The Denmark Civic Centre is one of the main concert venues and also hosts some of the larger workshops.

 St Leonard’s Anglican Church